Applied Optics Group

 First en face OCT of the retina

-Researchers in the Applied Optics Group were the first to demonstrate en-face optical coherence tomography (OCT) images from the retina, now known as C-scans.
-To mark the event, a special brick has been engraved in the Footstep project (part of the new Crab & Winkle Path alongside the Templeman Library on the campus).
+Researchers in the Applied Optics Group were the first to demonstrate en-face optical coherence tomography (OCT) images from the retina (now known as C-scans).
+To mark the event, a special brick was engraved in the Footsteps Project, a path which runs through the University of Kent campus directly above the line of the former railway tunnel of the historic Crab & Winkle Rail Line.

 OCT/SLO